Company Information

 Start with a general search using your favorite search engine.
 Most sites will present current news for a business or industry.

 Most companies have their own websites.
 For larger companies, check for a media section where you'll find press releases and press kits.
 Don't underestimate the information that companies publish on their own websites.
-Just remember that a website is a marketing tool and most information you'll find on a company website will be positive. - Directories and Yellow pages – On-line directory listings often offer many filtering options (e.g. by industry and region) and are even sometimes searchable by ZIP code.
+Just remember that a website is a marketing tool, and most information you'll find on a company website will be positive. - Directories and Yellow Pages – Online directory listings often offer numerous filtering options (e.g., by industry and region) and are sometimes even searchable by ZIP code.

-- Historical information - The Wayback Machine (Archive.org) stores screenshots of websites over time.
-By looking at several old screenshots, you can see what a particular website looked like at a given moment in time, which is helpful when trying to identify a corporate strategy or future plans.
+- Historical information - The Wayback Machine stores screenshots of websites over time.
+By examining several old screenshots, you can see what a particular website looked like at a specific moment in time, which is helpful when trying to identify a corporate strategy or future plans.

-- Local Economic & Business Journals/Magazines/Newspapers are a good source for local company information.
+- Local economic and business journals, magazines, and newspapers are excellent sources for information about local companies.
 It's easy to find information on public companies, but a little trickier to find information on private companies.
-These websites often require registration, and some things are not free, but there is often a no-charge access level.
+These websites often require registration, and some features are not free; however, a no-charge access level is often available.

-- National or International trade associations - Statistics, trends, competitors can often be found by researching the relevant trade association.
-Trade journals and publications, like local economic newspapers, also have information on industry trends and competitors.
+- National or International trade associations - Statistics, trends, and competitors can often be found by researching the relevant trade association.
+Trade journals and publications, such as local economic newspapers, also provide information on industry trends and competitors.

 - Business History Research - A guide to resources at the Library of Congress for finding the history of a company.